-I got my first ticket in this car in 1977.
+I got my first ticket in this car in .
 It has taken me many thousands of miles to many different places since then.
 It has fought with semi-trucks and been invaded by wasps on Grizzly Island.
 It has chased cows down Snow Mountain.
-It had its third engine installed on August 31, 2000, and is on at least its third tranny.
+It had its third engine installed on , and is on at least its third tranny.
 I know for sure the right front fender and the passenger door are not original to this car.
 I also know the hood is the third one on this car.
 For many years it looked like a real junker, with different colors on different body parts.
 This machine is incredible.
 It's like the Energizer Bunny.
-It keeps going and going…
+It keeps going and going…but see 2015 update below; the car has sadly deteriorated much the past fifteen years compared to how it used to be.

 Some history some of what this car has been through.